 The App for people with CFS or ME helps by keeping an overview of various physical activities, keeps the motivation to be active, and reminds users of doctors’ appointments and acts as a medication reminder.

-Organizations and associations that support those affected
+Organizations and associations that support

 In addition to CFS symptom treatment, it is particularly important for patients to be taken seriously by those close to them, and to be able to exchange information and experiences with fellow patients.
 Patient associations, organizations, self-help groups, and forums are excellent contact points for resources.
 Although CFS/ME is relatively rare, these groups are highly effective when it comes to the common goal of increasing awareness and providing a better understanding of the disease.